jacekd/angulike/README.md

 angulike
 ========

-AngularJS directives for social sharing buttons - Facebook Like, Google+, Twitter and Pinterest
+AngularJS directives for social sharing buttons - Facebook Like, Google+, Twitter, Pinterest and Linked In

 ###Demo